 There are a lot of factors to consider when calculating the overall cost of a vehicle.
 The main consideration is Manufacturer's Suggested Retail Price (MSRP).
-When looking only at MSRP, the Mitsubishi Lancer Evolution will have less of an impact on your bank account than the Volkswagen CC.
+The Mitsubishi Lancer Evolution is somewhat more expensive than the Volkswagen CC.
 Another consideration is the Destination Charge, which is a standard charge for transporting the vehicle to the dealer from where it's built.
 In this case, the Mitsubishi Lancer Evolution will cost less to deliver to the dealership than the Volkswagen CC.

 Since the Mitsubishi Lancer Evolution is much slimmer than the Volkswagen CC, it'll be much easier to find a wide enough space in a crowded parking lot.
 If you go with the Mitsubishi Lancer Evolution, you'll have a much easier time finding a large enough space to park than you will with the Volkswagen CC.